Mikaela/mikaela.github.io/n/dns.md

 - [_Understanding the Privacy Implications of ECS_](https://yacin.nadji.us/docs/pubs/dimva16_ecs.pdf)

-_Later I have been torn on whether the quote above is correct and helps decrease my digital climate footprint more or less than adblocking on DNS level, but what really put the scales towards ECS for me was late night GApple update that was keeping me from sleeping.
-So ECS is for busy people who want to sleep?_
+<del>_Later I have been torn on whether the quote above is correct and helps
+decrease my digital climate footprint more or less than adblocking on DNS level, but what really put the scales towards ECS for me was late night GApple update that was keeping me from sleeping.
+So ECS is for busy people who want to sleep?_</del> _The CISA link above makes me question this the very next day considering I belong to gender and sexual minorities, Pirate Party of Finland, and everything..._

 ### Why to use private ECS?